Elementary to Middle School

 • In partnership with the school, continue to work on and develop literacy and numeracy skills.
 We must make sure we are putting effort in with our children at home so they get the repetition and reinforcement they need to succeed.

 • Help your child find opportunities for social activities with both their typically developing and disabled peers.
 As a parent you may need to invite typical peers over for small get togethers to encourage friendships.
-Link to DSL Calendar
+Check out the DSL Calendar

 • Consider involvement in sporting activities to promote fitness and teamwork.
-Link to Special Olympics
+Learn more about Special Olympics opportunities

 • Provide a stimulating speech and language environment for the young person by ensuring that they are spoken to, listened to, and fully involved in family conversations.

 • Address any difficult behaviors which may arise with the onset of puberty.
-Link to our behavior resources
+Check out our Behavioral Resources

 • Provide your middle schooler with an appropriate level of choice wherever possible, to ensure they have a sense of control over their lives.